 As the old management adage goes, “You can’t manage what you don’t measure”.
 To manage the improvement of behaviors, you have to be able to measure them, quantify them, and trend them over time.
 To accomplish this, we have developed a tool called APEX™.
-APEX measures the underlying behaviors and practices that support the characteristics of each element of the Performance Culture™.
-The approach is to observe the practices and behaviors versus the defined framework and then collaboratively score each element.
+APEX measures the underlying behaviors that support the characteristics of each element of the Performance Culture™.
+The approach is to observe the practices, tools, and behaviors versus the defined framework and then collaboratively score each element.

 The scoring criteria are defined as follows:

 0: No objective evidence of existence or awareness of behavior or tool

 1: Behavior is rarely exhibited, tool is only in the planning stage

 2: Behavior is inconsistent, tool developed but seldom used